 The [Startup Query Interval] is the interval between General Queries sent by a Querier on startup.
-The default value is 1/4 of [Query Interval]; however, this document recommends the use of its shortened value such as 1 second since the shorter value would contribute to shortening handover delay for mobile hosts in, e.g., the base solution with PMIPv6 [13].
+The default value is 1/4 of [Query Interval]; however, in this document it is RECOMMENDED that the use of its shortened value such as 1 second since the shorter value would contribute to shortening handover delay for mobile hosts in, e.g., the base solution with PMIPv6 [10].
 Note that the [Startup Query Interval] is a static value and cannot be changed by any external signal.
-Therefore operators who maintain routers and wireless links must properly configure this value.
+Therefore operators who maintain routers and wireless links MUST properly configure this value.